oorischubert/DesmosPopUp/README.md

 ## Usage

-- Click the menu bar icon (a "D" in a circle) to show or hide the Desmos window.
+- Click the menu bar icon (a "D" in a circle) to open a dropdown menu with calculator options:
+  - Scientific calculator icon: Opens the window with Scientific calculator
+  - Graphing calculator icon: Opens the window with Graphing calculator
+  - Matrix calculator icon: Opens the window with Matrix calculator
+  - Quit icon: Exits the app
 - Use the global hotkey (Option + D by default) to toggle the window from anywhere.
 - In the Desmos window's title bar:
   - Use the right-side buttons to switch between Matrix, Graphing, and Scientific calculators.